Intro to Computer Science

 Of course, if you need to work with decimals (floats), then you'll have to use them where appropriate.

-Start up the Python interpreter and try out each of the examples here.
-Can you predict what the output of each will be?
+In a Terminal, start up an interactive Python interpreter by typing the python and then [Enter].
+You'll see three "greater-than" signs as a prompt, which will allow you to try out various Python instructions and expressions.
+Try out each of the examples here.
+Can you predict, before you press [Enter], what the output of each will be?

 >>> 5 + 2